Gerrit supports three methods of uploading changes:

 They are not added as reviewers or CCs, hence they are

 not automatically signed up to be notified on further updates of the

 git push ssh://firstname.lastname@example.org:29418/kernel/common HEAD:refs/for/master%notify=NONE,email@example.com

-the destination branch name or add it with the command line flag
+append it after the destination branch name or add it with the command line

 --push-option, aliased to

-tag 'driver/i42' will be saved on each change this push creates or
+'driver/i42' will be saved on each change this push creates or updates:

 git push ssh://firstname.lastname@example.org:29418/kernel/common HEAD:refs/for/experimental%topic=driver/i42 // this is the same as: git push ssh://email@example.com:29418/kernel/common HEAD:refs/for/experimental -o topic=driver/i42